-- Help Opens the help system in a browser window. - Joystick Information Displays information about any joystick in use, including axis and button assignements. - Basic Keys Lists the basic keys for the controlling the simulator - Common Aircraft Keys Lists the basic keys for controlling the aircraft - Aircraft Help Displays information specific to the aircraft. - Start Tutorial Displays a dialog allowing the user to select a tutorial on the current aircraft.
+- Options Displays a dialog allowing you to enable Air Traffic Control (ATC) and computer-generated traffic.
+You may also set the AI traffic density from 1 (few aircraft) to 3 (busy skies!).
+This menu also allows you to control the aircraft carriers in the game (see below for details). - Debug The debug menu contains various options outside the scope of this guide. - Help - Help Opens the help system in a browser window. - Joystick Information Displays information about any joystick in use, including axis and button assignments. - Basic Keys Lists the basic keys for the controlling the simulator. - Common Aircraft Keys Lists the basic keys for controlling the aircraft. - Aircraft Help Displays information specific to the aircraft. - Toggle Glide Slope Tunnel Displays a virtual tunnel to guide you down to the runway on a normal approach path.
+Useful if you are having difficulties setting up your approach for landing. - Start Tutorial Displays a dialog allowing the user to select a tutorial on the current aircraft.
 This is only available on some aircraft.
 See Tutorials below for details. - End Tutorial Ends the current tutorial.